Wild Thing (Tone Lōc song): Peaches remix

 "Wild Thing (Peaches Remix)" is a version of Tone Lōc's "Wild Thing".
 The song features vocals by Tone Lōc and Peaches herself.
 This remix was made to celebrate Delicious Vinyl's 20th anniversary.
-It peaked at No. 4 on the U.S. Billboard Hot Dance Singles Sales.
+It peaked at number four on the US Billboard Dance Singles Sales chart.

 Music video

 The music video for "Wild Thing Remix" shows Peaches and Tone Lōc performing live at Avalon during the celebration of the 20th anniversary of Delicious Vinyl.

+Charts

 Uses in popular culture

 "Wild Thing" was used in the 1989 film Uncle Buck (starring John Candy) during the scene when the titular character goes to the school of his nephew and niece to talk to the principal.

 In 1991, figure skater Tonya Harding used the track of "Wild Thing" in the last third of her free skate to win the U.S. Figure Skating Championships.

-In the 2000 film Bedazzled, the song is used when Brendan Fraser's character, Elliot, first meets the Devil, played by Liz Hurley.
+In the 2000 film Bedazzled, the song is used when Brendan Fraser's character Elliot first meets the Devil, played by Liz Hurley.

-In Charlie's Angels: Full Throttle (2003), the song is used to soundtrack the scene in which Cameron Diaz's character, Natalie, rides a mechanical bull.
+In Charlie's Angels: Full Throttle (2003), the song is used to soundtrack the scene in which Cameron Diaz's character Natalie rides a mechanical bull.

-In Taxi (2004), Gisele Bunchen's character Vanessa is introduced by the song walking out of a building with her female henchmen as they prepare for another bank robbery.
+In Taxi (2004), Gisele Bündchen's character Vanessa is introduced by the song walking out of a building with her female henchmen as they prepare for another bank robbery.

+The song was used in the trailer for the 2004 film Garfield: The Movie.

 The song is also heard, in much-edited form, in the 2016 film The Angry Birds Movie.